A Genealogy of Optimizers

 Adam works at default settings on most problems.
 That single fact — "default Adam works on a new problem" — is why it became the field's reflexive choice for nearly a decade.

 "Smoothed gradient over square root of squared gradients" is a mouthful.
-Here's the cleaner reading: Adam's update is computing a per-parameter signal-to-noise ratio, on a scale of −1 to +1.
+Here's the cleaner reading: Adam's update is computing a per-parameter signal-to-noise ratio — in steady state, on a scale of roughly −1 to +1.

 Walk through a single parameter, observing a noisy gradient written as signal + noise at each step.
 Imagine the signal as the true mean (what the gradient should be) and the noise as a zero-mean random kick with standard deviation σ.
 After many steps: